ericorain/python_scripts/README.md

 ---

-As a reminders, some interesting commands in Python:
+As a reminder, some interesting commands in Python:

 * To display all modules (libraries) already installed:
 ```